SamHastings1066/Squatify/README.md

-Squatify is an iOS fitness tracker tailored squats.
-It uses the device camera to provide a hands-free experience for counting reps, tracking sets, and timing rest intervals.
+This is the public repo for Squatify, an iOS fitness tracker tailored to squats.
+It uses an iOS device's camera to provide a hands-free experience for counting reps, tracking sets, and timing rest intervals.
 It also allows users to visualise their workout history.
-The intention is to also provide form correction in the next major release.
+The intention is to also provide form correction in the next major release, however this part of the project will be kept private since at some point I might try to monetize it!

 <p align="center">
   <img src="./trimmed_preview.gif" alt="Squatify Preview" width="32%">